 Sources:

-Transportation infrastructure is advancing to new levels of development, with a section of the Ken-O Expressway linking Daiei JCT to Matsuo Yokoshiba IC scheduled to open in March 2025, and a third runway at Narita Airport scheduled to be completed in March 2029.
+Transportation infrastructure is advancing to new levels of development with a third runway at Narita Airport scheduled to be completed in March 2029 and the ongoing construction of the Ken-O Expressway from Daiei JCT to Matsuo Yokoshiba IC for opening to traffic.
 Further expansion of logistics functionality is expected, with road improvements planned for the North Chiba Road and the Second Bayshore Route expressway.

 Home to Makuhari Messe, one of the largest convention facilities in Asia, located between Narita Airport and Tokyo, Chiba Prefecture also has a wealth of infrastructure and facilities that support logistics and human flow, making it an important hub connecting Japan and the world.